renvrant/formcontrol-freaks/chapter/chapter.md

 *   `assocPath`: makes a shallow clone of an object, replacing the specified property with the specified value as it does so.
     (Think of this as "make me a copy of X, but with Y set to Z".)
-*   `merge`: create a copy of one object with properties merged in from a second object.
+*   `merge`: create a shallow copy of one object with properties merged in from a second object.
     (This is like `assocPath`, but using a second object to get multiple changes at once.)
 *   `path`: retrieve the value at a specified location in a structured object.